singlanitin661/namaste-react/Lecture7_Routing/Notes.md

 `React Router dom`(Version-6)
 ## Use-case
 **Installation** : `npm install react-router-dom`
-### the routing info is created inside the root level, i.e. App.js in our case
+### The routing info is created inside the root level, i.e. App.js in our case

-**Note** there are many routers available in the react router but the page itself recommend using createBrowserRouter
+**Note** there are many routers available in the react router but the page itself recommend using `createBrowserRouter`
 ```js
 import {createBrowserRouter, RouterProvider} from "react-router-dom";